“Just remember that Dumbo didn’t need the feather;

 Stephen King, On Writing

 Welcome to the online home for my work.
 I’m Amy McVay Abbott, a Midwestern writer.
 The Stephen King quote speaks to my passion for words.
-Here I celebrate and honor my love of words.
+Here I celebrate and honor a love of words.
 Please visit the different sections of my site, above, and at right.

 - Check out my photography books on the Photo Books page.